-Keep entertaining easy with a beautiful autumn fruit and cheese board.
+Keep entertaining easy with a beautiful Autumn Cheese Board filled with a variety of fresh fruit, crackers, dips, and cheese.
 Ready in just minutes, pair a selection of cheeses with few of your favorite wines and get the party started!

 So, let’s get started…

 What you need to make an epic cheese board

 - MAS DE DAUMAS GASSAC – only given to a limited number of exceptional estates in the world, it has gained status as a “cult wine”.
 Mas de Daumas Gassac wine is cultivated without any chemicals or pesticides, a vineyard farmed with total respect for mother Nature to preserve its balance.

 - LES VIGNOBLES ANDRÉ LURTON – currently one of the largest wineries in the Bordeaux region, it is a family-run company of passionate wine-growers and wine-makers who are dedicated to producing exceptional wines from prestigious Bordeaux appellations.

 - Any other favorite wine of your choice.
 I am particularly fond of bubbly, so you’ll always find champagne or prosecco at any party I host.

 - ISTARA P’TIT BASQUE – P’tit Basque is a 100% pure sheep’s milk cheese produced in France’s Basque region in the Pyrenees Mountains.
 P’tit Basque has a distinctive aroma of sheep’s milk, with a smooth, sweet flavor and a nutty finish.
 People enjoy it with black cherry jam, but it may also be enjoyed as an appetizer, a snack with fruit, with grilled vegetables and cured meats, or even in salads.
 This cheese can be perfectly paired with a classic red or white wine.